 Due to our history of losses from inception through the end of fiscal 2014, we have recorded a full valuation allowance on our deferred tax assets.
 In fiscal 2015, the first fiscal year in which we were profitable, we used a portion of our carryforward losses from previous years in Israel and California.
-In fiscal 2016, we continued being profitable, stopped recording valuation allowances and started recording deferred tax assets in the amount of \$5.0 million in Israel, most of which is related to operating loss carryforward.
-In the six months ended December 31, 2016 we utilized all of our operating loss carryforwards in Israel and became profitable for tax purposes.
-As of December 31, 2016, we are entitled to benefit from a two-year tax exemption as part of the Beneficiary Enterprise Tax Incentive Program extended by the Israeli government.
+In fiscal 2016, we continued being profitable, stopped recording valuation allowances, and started recording deferred tax assets in the amount of \$5.0 million in Israel, most of which is related to operating loss carryforward.
+In the six months ended December 31, 2016, we utilized all of our operating loss carryforwards in Israel and became profitable for tax purposes.
+As of June 30, 2016, we are entitled to benefit from a 24 months tax exemption until June 30, 2018, as part of the Beneficiary Enterprise Tax Incentive Program extended by the Israeli government.